“Failure is not an option.”

 One of the best ways to terminate burnout is to remember that “Everything should be done in moderation.”
 Work hard and play hard in equal measures.

 Learn to say “NO!”

-Many students and adults, in general, think that somehow saying “No!” is taboo.
-You take on whatever’s thrust upon you, knowing you’re already stretched and stresses to the point of burnout.
-When you try to juggle so much, you’ll struggle too much and burn out faster.
+Many people think that somehow saying “No!” is taboo.
+You take on whatever’s thrust upon you, knowing you’re already stretched and stressed to the point of burnout.
+When you try to juggle too much, you’ll struggle and burn out faster.

 Stop sacrificing sleep